HorizenLabs/zkVerify/e2e-tests/README.md

 Each end-to-end test requires the following files:

-- A network configuration specification file, in `.toml` format; these are stored in the `e2e-tests/network_defs`.
+- A network configuration specification file, in `.toml` format; these are stored in the `e2e-tests/network_defs_<node>` where node is one of `solo` or `relay`.
 - The test description, written in zombienet DSL and stored in a `.zndsl` file.
+If the test description contains a comment line of the form `# SKIP <node>` placed after the network description, this test will be skipped for this kind of node.
 - (optional) One or more Javascript / Typescript file containing complex tests whose logic cannot be expressed in zombienet DSL language; these are stored in the `e2e-tests/js_scripts` directory.

 ## Running the test

 ### Prerequisites

-All tests are executed by running actual `zkVerify` nodes, so an instance of the `zkv-node` executable must be present on the target system.
+All tests are executed by running actual `zkVerify` nodes, so an instance of the `zkv-node` and `zkv-relay` executables must be present on the target system.
 This can be obtained by compiling this repository, as the test runner script looks for the compiled binary in the `target/debug/` or `target/release/` directories.
 Optionally, it is possible to download the pre-compiled binary from our official `zkVerify` repository, and copy that in the `e2e-tests/bin` directory.

 The test runner script also automatically downloads the `zombienet` executable from the official GitHub repo: <https://github.com/paritytech/zombienet/releases> and places that in the `e2e-tests/bin` as well.